jeonkookie12/LaboratoryActivities/README.md

 #  Laboratory Activities

-Welcome to the **LaboratoryActivity** repository!
+Welcome to the **LaboratoryActivities** repository!
 This project contains five interactive web-based activities, each exploring different aspects of front-end development and user experience design.